vahlkar/penne/README.md

 # Penne

 A penetration testing reporting tool written in React with browser based local storage and no backend dependency.
+Most of the code is AI generated.

 ## Getting Started